 They sound too good to be true

 We’re all looking for someone special but if your new online crush seems to be the man or woman of your dreams with no flaws at all, then beware.
-We hate to be the ones to break it you but no-one is truly perfect.
-And if you’ve fallen for someone with model-like pictures, an amazing job and a lifestyle that would rival Beyoncé, well, there will probably be a catch somewhere down the line.
-The best relationships are about accepting each other’s flaws and helping each other grow together.
-If you’re chatting to someone who never admits to being anything less than perfect then they may well have something to hide.
+No-one is truly perfect.
+And if you’ve fallen for someone with model-like pictures, an amazing job and a lifestyle to rival Beyoncé, well, there’s probably a catch.
+The best relationships are about accepting each other’s flaws and growing together.
+Someone who never admits to being less than perfect may well have something to hide.

-If someone you’ve only ever spoken to online – or on the phone – asks you for money, then alarm bells should sound immediately!
-It might sound like a small request at first; a loan to cover their phone bill or buy that train ticket so they can finally come and see you but, typically, once a catfish knows that you’re willing to give them money once, the amount will keep rising and the pressure will build.
-Our number one rule is to never send any money to someone you’ve never met – and if they’re genuine then we promise they’ll understand.
+If someone you’ve only ever spoken to online – or on the phone – asks you for money, alarm bells should sound immediately.
+It might sound like a small request at first; a loan to cover their phone bill or buy that train ticket so they can finally come and see you but, typically, once a catfish knows that you’re willing to shell out once the amount will keep rising.
+Never send money to someone you’ve never met and, if they’re genuine, then they’ll understand.

 They just give you that feeling

-The best rule to follow when online dating is always trust your gut.
-If you feel deep down that there’s something off about someone then, chances are, your instinct will be proved right.
-When you meet someone online and you’re both feeling the butterflies, it’s natural to want to meet in person, or at the very least, share a video call.
-If someone is repeatedly providing excuses or giving out signals that you shouldn’t trust them, then you probably already know they could be catfishing you.
-Cut your losses and throw that catfish right back!
+When online dating, always trust your gut.
+If you feel deep down that there’s something off, chances are your instinct will be correct.
+When you meet someone online and feel the butterflies, it’s natural to want to meet in person or, at the very least, share a video call.
+If someone is repeatedly giving out signals that you shouldn’t trust them, they could be catfishing you.
+Cut your losses and throw that catfish right back.